The short answer to why you should acquire Bitcoin is because it is the world’s hardest money.

 - Bitcoin has already become the best performing asset in recorded history.

-- Bitcoin has been under constant assault from hackers for over a decade with no issues.
+- The Bitcoin network has been under constant assault from hackers for over a decade with no issues.

 - There is as much energy being used to secure the Bitcoin network as it takes to power Switzerland.